tournament-js/tournament/doc/implementors.md

 - `progress` - if player propagation is necessary (tournaments with stages)
 - `limbo` - if a player can exist in limbo (waiting for a round to finish)
 - `early` - if a tournament can be done before all matches are played
+- `initResult` - if extra properties for `stats` needs to be initialized

 #### verify